Connected TV 10 Min Read

 The travel site saw enormous return on their investment with SteelHouse Performance TV, generating a 3X higher ROAS when compared to their display retargeting efforts, with only a $0.51 CPA.

 CPA | $0.51

 Site Visit Rate | 5.28%

 Oh man, look at those performance metrics.
 Want to get in on that?
 Request a demo today.

 How to Prepare Ad Assets

-Viewers are making the switch to Connected TV and advertisers are reaping the rewards.
-Don’t get left behind — here’s what you need to do launch your own Connected TV ads.
+Viewers are making the switch to Connected TV and makes a strong case to advertise on CTV.
+Advertisers are reaping the rewards so Don’t get left behind — here’s what you need to do launch your own Connected TV ads.
 It’s easier than you think.